mediavilleyt/APEX-Stage-Tests/README.md

 ## Week 3
 >[!Note]
->Deze folder bevat tests voor APEX Office Edit
+> This folder contains tests for APEX Office Edit

 > [!IMPORTANT]
-> Deze tests zijn niet compleet
+> These tests are incomplete

-## Studenten
+## Students that worked on this

 * Jonas Devadder
 * Keanu Van Acker